ROCm/amd_matrix_instruction_calculator/README.md

     * Configures the B-matrix Lane Group Pattern parameter
         * Described in detail in the section: [Example of Using the BLGP Modifier to Change the B Matrix Layout](#example-of-using-the-blgp-modifier-to-change-the-b-matrix-layout)
     * For FP64 instructions in the CDNA 3 architecture, this field is used to negate input matrix values.
-        * Described in detail in the section: [Using the BLGP Modifier to Negate Input Matrices on CDNA&trade; 3 Architectures](#using-the-blgp-modifier-to-negate-input-matrices-on-cdna-architectures)
+        * Described in detail in the section: [Example of Using the BLGP Modifier to Negate Input Matrices in the CDNA™ 3 Architecture](#example-of-using-the-blgp-modifier-to-negate-fp64-input-matrices-in-the-cdna-3-architecture)
 * Vdst
     * Bits 39:32
     * Encoding for the D\[\] output matrix